happycog/brilliantretail/README.txt

 * Fixed currency format issue with option price adjustments
 * Updated admin theme.
 * Updated order status codes with color styles [#0000100]
+* Updated the customer order detail theme with notes attachment code [#0000088]
 * Updated the default order status in the admin to default display order ID desc [#0000108]
 * Updated local code directory outside of the brilliant_retail package. [#0000093]
 * Updated all language keys with a "br_" prefix to avoid namespace collisions [#0000083]